ava-labs/teleporter/SECURITY.md

 ## Audit Reports

-All complete audit reports for `TeleporterMessenger` can be found in the [audits](./audits/) directory.
+All complete audit reports for the contracts in this repository can be found in the [audits](./audits/) directory.